PDF Version Organization – General Provisions

 Board member conduct that is not contributing, consistently truant, and/or egregiously inappropriate may be addressed by the board through admonishment or censure, subject to a two-thirds majority vote of the board.
 Such behaviors/acts may also be reported to the governor for possible disciplinary action, including sanctions, censure, and even possible removal.

 Article III.
 Board Officers

 The chair shall call meetings and preside.
 In the event of the chair’s absence, the vice chair shall preside.
 The university president shall serve as the secretary of the board.

-a.
-Election and Terms The board shall elect the officers of the board at its first meeting of the Fall quarter.
-Board officers shall serve for a single two-year term.
+The board shall elect the officers of the board at its regular June meeting.
+Board officers shall serve for either a single one-year or a single two-year term.
 Any officer whose term has ended may serve until a new appointment is made.